ietf-wg-rpp/draft-ietf-rpp-core/src/draft-ietf-rpp-core.md

 RPP server capabilities MUST be discoverable by clients.
 The server MUST provide a well-known endpoint at `/.well-known/rpp.json` at the root of the RPP server, this endpoint MUST return a JSON document containing the capabilities of the RPP server.
 The well-known endpoint MUST be accessible without authentication, and the client MUST be able to access this endpoint before authenticating with the server.
 The well-known endpoint MUST be accessible using the HTTP GET method and MUST return an HTTP status code 200 (OK) if the request was successful.
 The response message body MUST contain a JSON document describing the capabilities of the RPP server using the following fields:

-- `base_url`: (required, string) The base URL for the RPP API, used as the base for all endpoint URL templates.
+- `base_url`: (required, string) The base URL for the RPP API, used as a prefix for all endpoint URL templates.
 - `version`: (required, string) The version of the RPP API supported by the server, for example "1.0".
 - `tlds`: (required, array of strings) A list of TLDs supported by the server, for example "example", "org".
 - `extensions`: (optional, array of extension objects) A list of supported extensions, each extension object MUST contain the following fields: